LitvinchukRoman/devops_todolist_kubernetes_task_8_volumes/INSTRUCTION.md

-To validate if app is running you shoud use command: kubectl get pods -n todoapp and after this you should watch on the pods status
+To validate if app is running you should use command: kubectl get pods -n todoapp and after this you should watch on the pods status
 To check if secret and configmap is mounted in pod, you should connect to pod and use ls command Firstly connect to pod: kubectl exec -it -n todoapp <podname> -- sh
-After you cat see configs and secrets executing: ls
+You can see the configs and secrets by executing: ls
 The output would be
  kubectl exec -it -n todoapp todoapp-64665b447-bcgtz -- sh